 Budapest is the thermal-bath capital of Europe.
 Built on 125 active hot springs, the city's Ottoman-era hammams (Rudas, Király, Veli Bej) sit alongside the colossal Art Nouveau bath complexes (Széchenyi, Gellért) that defined the Habsburg-era bathing ideal.
-Three Curator's Picks; 14 in the iOS app.
+The full Budapest catalogue is in the iOS app.

 "Budapest's baths are the city's other parliament.
 People go to think, to argue, to read the newspaper for two hours, and to leave knowing things they didn't know coming in."